althea-net/guac_rs/docs/new-flow.md

 The `Creating` and `OtherCreating` states signify that the `newChannel` transaction has been submitted to the blockchain but has not been confirmed yet.
 During these states, Guac will not sign another `newChannel` transaction or sign or accept any state updates to the channel.
 The `newChannel` transaction includes an expiration time.
 The `Creating` and `OtherCreating` states will transition back to `New` when this time has elapsed.

-But hopefully, the `newChannel` transaction will have been confirmed before then.
-To find out when the confirmation has happened, the node in the `Creating` state (this is us),
+But hopefully, the `newChannel` transaction will have been confirmed before it expires.
+To find out when the confirmation has happened, the node in the `Creating` state (this is us) listens for the `channelOpened` event from the Guac contract on the blockchain.
+When we recieve this event we call `ChannelOpened` on the counterparty.
+The counterparty checks the blockchain to see whether it really has been opened and goes into the `Open` state.
+When we receive the response from the `ChannelOpened` endpoint, we go into the `Open` state as well.
+Guac nodes in the `Open` state are able to send and accept channel updates.